 FIRST LINE SUPERVISION

 Always maintain supervisory involvement on all shifts – your first-line team makes or breaks a union-free facility.
-First line supervision “is” the organiziation to most employees; front line supervision must “sell” the organization’s party line at all times.
-Establish a “core team” of specially trained union-avoidance supervisors on all shifts, and use this team as a sounding board for policy changes, as communication conduits, to train weaker or new supervisors, and to communicate about unions in the event of card signing.
+First line supervision “is” the organization to most employees; front line supervision must “sell” the organization’s party line at all times.
+Establish a core team of trained supervisors on all shifts, often known as part of your “Rapid Response” team, and use this team as a sounding board for policy changes, as communication conduits, to train weaker or new supervisors, and to communicate about unions in the event of card signing.

 Communicate early, often, aggressively and as consistently as practical on all matters affecting the business, human resource matters or community related items.
 Never let the rumor mill be a suitable substitute for communications & never assume employees understand company policy, procedure, culture or benefits.
 As much as possible, involve the employees’ families.